silvdoche/NexusR/index.md

 ### Youtube upload

 Now that we have a video , thumbnail picture , video title and description file , we are ready to upload to Youtube.
-I decided to use python Selenium instead of youtube api beucase the API have some hard limitations , like a maximum upload traffic per day , limited edition on the video and some other problems.
+I decided to use python Selenium instead of youtube api becuase the API have some hard limitations , like a maximum upload traffic per day , limited edition on the video and some other problems.

 For some reason Chrome webdriver works better than mozila web driver for youtube , i saw an improvement of 20% better upload speed using chrome over mozila , which doesnt sound like